-Peterborough Distribution Inc. (PDI) is a company within the Peterborough Utilities Group of companies.
-The Ontario Energy Board is currently reviewing the sale of PDI to Hydro One Networks Inc. through their Mergers, Acquisitions, Amalgamations, and Divestitures process.
+Peterborough Distribution Inc. (PDI) was a company within the Peterborough Utilities Group of companies.
+The Ontario Energy Board recently approved the sale of PDI to Hydro One Networks Inc. through their Mergers, Acquisitions, Amalgamations, and Divestitures process and an intermediary company, 1937680 Ontario Inc., operating as Peterborough Distribution, was formed and will remain until the final integration into Hydro One takes place.